This analysis is based on my manual review of NWMLS data specific to Everett and residential resale activity.

 This range includes move-in-ready detached homes, higher-end townhomes, and some luxury-style properties.
 Buyers have a little more breathing room than they did last year, but this range remains consistent and predictable.

 This price point is holding strong.
 Inventory is limited, closed sales are down slightly, but homes are moving quickly, often within a week.
 Prices are trending up and sellers are getting right around their original list price.
-Even with fewer sales, the demand here remains solid.
+Even with fewer sales, demand remains solid.

 Most of the inventory in this range consists of newer construction, newer detached homes, and updated midcentury properties.
 Buyers shopping here tend to be decisive, which is why this range continues to perform well.